- Next day delivery

 Construction site challenges

-Construction sites offer particular security challenges:
+Construction sites present particular security challenges:

 - Busy sites mean constant movement.
 With workers being focused on their own areas and tasks, the site may be vulnerable to opportunists who may just walk in unchallenged to help themselves, or enter the site to check out the layout, value of assets and presence (or not) of onsite security, in order to return later for a more organised theft spree.